 - The Computer Lab is not available for reservation by the public.

-- Study rooms are available on the 2nd floor of the Library on a first come, first serve basis.
+- Study rooms are available on the 2nd floor of the Library.

 - Study rooms are designed for quiet use by individuals or groups for study, reading, tutoring, proctored exams, or other educational purposes.